Torque Detail Mirror Shine Review

 I’ve come to have very low expectations when it comes to customer service for boutique detailing products.
 It’s a shame, because in my opinion that’s the #1 most important thing you should focus on as a business owner—making sure your customers are happy with their order and making it easy for them to reach you in case they need to.

 Luckily, Torque surprised me with decent customer service.
 I had to email before getting on the phone with someone, but only had minimal wait time before speaking with a customer service agent.
 They appeared to be based in the Philippines, but spoke good english and answered most of my questions well.
 That’s why we gave Torque a 7/10 when it comes to customer service.

 Product Quality Scores

-All in all, Torque Detail is a solid run-of-the-mill sealant spray.
+All in all, Torque Detail Mirror Shine is a solid run-of-the-mill sealant spray.
 If you’re on a tight budget, I’d go ahead and give it a try.
-We hope this Torque Detail Mirror Shine review was helpful.